[DSP] Get noticed! 2017

 Tags: dsp

 This article was written by me – Paweł Świątkowski – on 23 Feb 2017.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.